 Disclosure: This guide to holiday events in Detroit contains some affiliate links.
 When you click on one of these links, make a purchase, or book your hotel, I may earn a commission.

-Detroit Christmas Tree Lighting 2022
+Attend the Detroit Tree Lighting 2023

 For more information about the Detroit Tree Lighting Ceremony, please refer to the Downtown Detroit Partnership.

-This holiday season, you can shop small and local at the Downtown Detroit Markets.
-These small gift shops in glass huts at Cadillac Square in downtown Detroit feature 18 Detroit-area vendors and artisans.
+These small gift shops in glass huts at Cadillac Square feature more than a dozen Detroit-area vendors and artisans.

 With unique and artisanal items including home décor, specialty and vintage apparel, gourmet food items, toys, and more, you are sure to find stocking stuffers and gifts to put under your Christmas tree.